 98.5% of our graduates are in employment or further study (HESA, 2017)

-The annual DLHE (Destination of Leavers from Higher Education) Survey, which has just been released, demonstrates that Aberystwyth Computer Science undergraduates are highly employable.
-This government survey reveals that 95% of our undergraduate students who graduated in 2014 are in employment or further study, just six months after graduation.
-This is much higher than the national average for computer science, which stands at 89%.
+The annual DLHE (Destination of Leavers from Higher Education) Survey demonstrates that Aberystwyth Computer Science undergraduates are highly employable.
+This government survey reveals that 98.5% of our undergraduate students who graduated in 2017 are in employment or further study, just six months after graduation.
+This is 15% higher than the national average for computer science.

 We take employability very seriously.
 Alongside the theory of computer science, we provide practical and transferable skills throughout our degree schemes.
 We offer industrial year placements, a subject-specific careers fair, a weekend away with employers at Gregynog Hall to advise on CV and interview skills, jobs notice boards (electronic and paper) and frequent talks by visiting employers.